Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs

 \subsection{Experimental Setup}

-For each model and template we evaluate reliability using the 6 reliability tests (paraphrasing, opposites, negations, inverted labels, varied templates and sampling reliability).
-We evaluate each unique statement in ProbVAA for each test and then report the number of statements that a model-template combination has passed for a specific test and the proportion of statements that passed all tests.\footnote{Since we find that the distinction between personal and impersonal prompt templates does not lead to significant differences in models' reliability, we collapse this distinction.}
+Within each template, a statement of ProbVAA passes a test when it yields exactly the same stance when comparing with its paraphrased versions and in the inverted label.
+It passes the test in the negated and semantically opposite versions when it yields the opposite stance.
+Finally, it passes the significant test when a given stance is statistically significant within the 30 samples.
+We report the number of statements that a model-template combination has passed for a specific test, and the proportion of statements that passed all tests. \footnote{Since we find that the distinction between personal and impersonal prompt instructions does not lead to significant differences in models' reliability, we collapse this distinction.}

 \paragraph{Upper Bound and Baseline. } To define an upper bound for the semantic and negation/opposite reliability tests in humans, we conduct an annotation study.
-We sample 50 different country-agnostic $S$'s from ProbVAA together with their corresponding \(\text{Neg}(S)\), \(\text{Opp}(S)\), and one \(\text{Para}(S)\), resulting in a total of 200 statements.
+We sample 50 different $S$'s from ProbVAA together with their corresponding \(\text{Neg}(S)\), \(\text{Opp}(S)\), and one \(\text{Para}(S)\), resulting in a total of 200 statements.
 All statements are in the English translation.
 This questionnaire is provided to 6 student participants from a survey about political policies (demographics in Table \ref{tab:demographics}, Appendix \ref{appendix-data}) who are asked to answer \textit{Agree} or \textit{Disagree} for each statement in line with their personal political positions.
 As a random baseline, we generate a sample of 30 random answers for each statement variant and evaluate according to (\S~\ref{ssec:sampling}).